huggingface/hub-docs/docs/api-inference/index.md

 TODO: add some flow chart image

-⚡ **Fast and Free to Get Started**: The Inference API is free with rate limits.
-For production needs, explore [Inference Endpoints](https://huggingface.co/docs/inference-endpoints/index) for dedicated resources, autoscaling, advanced security features, and more.
+⚡ **Fast and Free to Get Started**: The Inference API is free with higher rate limits for PRO users.
+For production needs, explore [Inference Endpoints](https://ui.endpoints.huggingface.co/) for dedicated resources, autoscaling, advanced security features, and more.

 ---